-If I had to pick one container for growing vegetables, it would be an Earthbox.
-These large, self-watering boxes, are extremely water-efficient, fertilizer efficient and easy to use.
-I have found that the manufacturer's claim, that an Earthbox can provide double the harvest compared to growing vegetables conventionally, is credible.
-I have not only found that growing vegetables in Earthboxes increases yield, I have also found that the size of the vegetables tends to be larger than those... grown in other containers.
+If you had to pick one container for growing vegetables, it would be an Earthbox®.
+These large, self-watering boxes are extremely water-efficient, fertilizer-efficient, and easy to use.
+The manufacturer's claim is that the Earthbox can provide double the harvest compared to growing vegetables conventionally.
+Growing vegetables in Earthboxes increases the yield, but the size of the vegetables tends to be larger than those grown in other containers.

-You can also cut X's into the sides of the pots for side planting, which not only maximizes your growing space, it looks cool too.Continue to 4 of 7 below.
+You can also cut Xs into the sides of the fabric for side planting, which not only maximizes your growing space, it looks cool, too.

-Reusable Grocery Bag Gardens
+Consider Reusable Grocery Bag Gardens

-I don't know what it is about plastic reusable grocery bags, but my herbs and vegetable plants seem to love them.
-I use the type of bags that are soft-sided and have smooth plastic outside and flannel or fabric on the reverse side.
-The ones that are all fabric don't usually last for the whole summer and can quickly disintegrate.
-I have had great luck growing all kinds of tomatoes in them; from giant indeterminate sprawlers to the more petite and well-behaved patio-sized plants.
-I have... also grown herbs, lettuce, peas and potatoes and flowering plants in the bags, all with huge success.
+Herbs and vegetable plants seem to love growing in reusable grocery bags.
+Use the type of bags that are soft-sided and have smooth plastic outside and flannel or fabric on the inside.
+The all-fabric bags don't usually last for the whole summer and can quickly disintegrate.
+You can grow tomatoes in them; from giant indeterminate sprawlers to the more petite and well-behaved patio-sized plants.
+Try growing herbs, lettuce, peas, and potatoes as well as flowering plants.

 Grow Great Vegetables in Straw Bale Gardens